GetDKAN/dkan/docs/source/user-guide/guide_data_dictionaries.rst

 name
 ^^^^
 The "name" should match the datastore column name.
-Spaces will be converted to underscores, uppercase will convert to lowercase, special characters will be dropped, and there is a 64 char limit, anything longer will be truncated and given a unique 4 digit hash at the end.
-It is the machine name that users will use when running queries on the datastore API so it is helpful to not use overly long name values.
+These are derived from the column headings of the data file, spaces will be converted to underscores, uppercase will convert to lowercase, special characters will be dropped, and there is a 64 char limit, anything longer will be truncated and given a unique 4 digit hash at the end.
+It is the machine name that users will use when running queries on the datastore API so it is helpful to not use overly long column headings in your data file.
 To view the column names of the datastore table, visit `/api/1/datastore/query/{dataset-uuid}/0?results=false&schema=true&keys=true&format=json&rowIds=false` and check the "properties" section.

 title
 ^^^^^